FarronF/limerick-council-meetings/meetings/2021/10/21-Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 18th March 2021.md

 rolled out, and agreed that GDPR was an issue, but that it was important to co-operate.

-Councilllor Donegan fully supported the prioritisation of the vaccine rollout with the Gardai.--- 4
+Councilllor Donegan fully supported the prioritisation of the vaccine rollout with the Gardai.
+---
+4

 This concluded the business of the meeting.